wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_verifymessage.md

 ---
-title: bsv:verifymessage \[POST\]
+title: bsv:verifymessage - Bitcoin SV
-description: Verify a signed message
+description: Example code for the bsv:verifymessage json-rpc method. Сomplete guide on how to use bsv:verifymessage json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters